TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Prompt Users To Update Password With Expiration Date Logic.md

                         }
                         else
                         {
-                            Write-Warning ('Unable to find expiration date for user:' + $UserName) }
+                            Write-Warning ('Unable to find expiration date for user: "' + $UserName + '" or user password does not expire.')
+                        }
                     }
                     Else